symmetricapi/symmetric-js/README.md

 - `saveSnakeCase` - defaults to true
 - `querySnakeCase` - defaults to true
 - `saveEncoding` - one of the following strings `json`, `form`, or `form-json`, defaults to `json`
+- `saveArrayName` - when `saveEncoding` is `form` or `form-json`, the form name to use when data is just an array
 - `csrfCookieName` - defaults to 'csrftoken'
 - `csrfHeaderName` - defaults to 'X-CSRFToken'
+- `batchTimeout` - will queue requests that happen within this timeframe into a single request, -1 (default) to disable or >= 0 to enable
+- `batchUrl` - the backend url that accepts batched requests
 - `auth` - an optional single auth object to use for all sync operations, defaults to null
 - `unwrap` - function to unwrap and enveloped response and return the extracted data `unwrap(data, meta) => unwrapped`, defaults to null
 - `syncErrorCls` - the error class to use when throwing a response error, receives a Response object in the constructor